-In Australia, pregnant pigs are permitted by law to spend a significant portion of their lives confined to sow stalls.6 These are small metal and concrete cages that are barely larger than the mother pig’s body, restricting her so she cannot even turn around.7
+In Australia, pregnant pigs are permitted by law to spend a significant portion of their lives confined to 'sow stalls'.6 These are small metal and concrete cages barely larger than the mother pig’s body, restricting her so she cannot even turn around.7

 The role of industry

 A wealth of scientific evidence suggests sow stalls are bad for pig welfare, yet up until only recently, Australian Pork Limited (APL), the peak pork industry body, claimed that “stalls are good for newly pregnant pigs, and that pigs prefer them”.17

 In 2010, APL announced it would “commit to pursuing the voluntary phasing out of the use of sow stalls by 2017”.18

 While seemingly positive, this ‘ban’ on the use of stalls is inadequate for two reasons.

 - It is in no way binding on individual pork producers, and there would be no legal ramifications for individuals who continue to confine sows in this way.
 As has been the case with other animal industries that have sought to phase out practices that result in poor welfare outcomes,19 voluntary industry self-regulation is unlikely to be successful.